Edge Intelligence for 6G and Massive IoT

 Dr. Muhammad Asif Khan, Research Scientist, Qatar Mobility Innovations Center, Qatar University, Qatar

 Biography: Muhammad Asif Khan is a Research Scientist at Qatar Mobility Innovations Center (QMIC), Doha, Qatar.
 He was a postdoctoral research fellow at Qatar University.
-He received a Ph.D. degree in electrical engineering from Qatar University (2020), M.Sc. degree in telecommunication engineering from the University of Engineering and Technology Taxila, Pakistan (2013), and B.Sc. degree in telecommunication engineering from the University of Engineering and Technology Peshawar, Pakistan (2009).
-He is the recipient of the Postdoctoral Research Award (PDRA) from the Qatar National Research Fund (QNRF) in 2022.
+He received a Ph.D. degree in electrical engineering from Qatar University (2020), an M.Sc. degree in telecommunication engineering from the University of Engineering and Technology, Taxila, Pakistan (2013), and a B.Sc. degree in telecommunication engineering from the University of Engineering and Technology, Peshawar, Pakistan (2009).
+He received the Postdoctoral Research Award (PDRA) from the Qatar National Research Fund (QNRF) in 2022.
 He has published over 50 peer-reviewed articles and book chapters.
-He is a senior member of IEEE, a member of IET, and a Chartered Engineer (CEng) with the Engineering Council (UK).
-Dr. Khan has delivered several keynote speeches and invited talks at international conferences and workshops.
-He served at program committees of several international conferences (ICC, GLOBECOM, CCNC, ICCE, IJCNN, GEM, etc.).
+He is a senior IEEE and IET member and a Chartered Engineer (CEng) with the Engineering Council (UK).
+Dr. Khan has delivered keynote speeches and invited talks at international conferences and workshops.
+He served on the program committees of several international conferences (ICC, GLOBECOM, CCNC, ICCE, IJCNN, GEM, etc.).
 He is also an Associate Editor of IEEE Transactions on Neural Networks and Learning Systems (TNNLS), IEEE Transactions on Consumer Electronics (TCE), IEEE Transactions on Technology and Society (TTS), and IEEE Future Directions Technology Policy and Ethics Newsletter.

 Dr. Ihor Lubashevsky, Professor, HSE Tikhonov Moscow Institute of Electronics and Mathematics, Moscow, Russia